-We aim to be the global leader in snacking by focusing on growth, execution and culture.
-Our strategic plan builds on our strong foundations, including our unique portfolio of iconic global and local brands, our attractive global footprint, our market leadership in developed and emerging markets, our deep innovation, marketing and distribution capabilities, and our profit dollar expansion in recent years that allows us to make ongoing investments in our brands and capabilities.
+We aim to be the global leader in snacking by focusing on growth, execution, culture and sustainability.
+Our strategic plan builds on our strong foundations, including leadership in attractive categories, an attractive global footprint, a strong core of iconic global and local brands, marketing, sales, distribution and cost excellence capabilities, and top talent with a growth mindset.

-Our plan to drive long-term growth includes three strategic priorities:
+Our plan to drive long-term growth includes four strategic priorities:

 - Accelerate consumer-centric growth.
 Our consumers are the reason we want to be the best snacking company in the world, and we put them at the heart of everything we do.
-With our consumers in mind, we are focused on accelerating growth by investing in both our global and local brands.
-We are working to implement innovative ideas and programs, drive growth in new channels, and build and develop new and existing partnerships that serve our consumers.
+With our consumers in mind, we are focused on accelerating and increasing our focus on chocolate, biscuits and baked snacks by investing in both our global and local brands.
+We are working to deliver multi-category growth in key geographies, expand our presence in high growth channels and increase our presence in under-represented segments and price tiers.
 As demands on consumers' time increase and consumer eating habits evolve, we aim to meet consumers' snacking needs.
 We plan to test, learn and scale new product offerings quickly to meet diverse and evolving local and global snacking demand. - Drive operational excellence.
 Our operational excellence and continuous improvement plans include a special focus on the consumer-facing areas of our business and optimizing our sales, marketing and customer service efforts.
-To drive productivity gains and cost improvements across our business, we also plan to continue leveraging our global shared services platform, driving greater efficiencies in our supply chain and applying strong cost discipline across our operations.
+To drive productivity gains and cost improvements across our business, we also plan to continue leveraging our global shared services platform, driving greater efficiencies in our supply chain informed by a consumer-centric approach and applying strong cost discipline across our operations.
 We expect the improvements and efficiencies we drive will fuel our growth and continue to expand profit dollars.
-At the same time, we are continuing our efforts to sustainably source key ingredients, reduce our end-to-end environmental impact and innovate our processes and packaging to reduce waste and promote recycling.

-Build a winning growth culture.
+We are also focused on boosting digital commerce and our digital transformation program that will help to enable consumer demand and sales opportunities. - Build a winning growth culture.
 To support the acceleration of our growth, we are becoming more agile, digital and local-consumer focused.
-We are committed to investing in a diverse and talented workforce that helps our business move forward with greater speed and agility.
+We are committed to investing in a diverse and talented workforce that helps our business move forward with greater speed and agility along with future-forward growth capabilities.
 We empower our local teams to innovate and deliver consumers' snacking needs while continuing to leverage our global scale to efficiently support our growth strategy.
 We have given our local teams more autonomy to drive commercial and innovation plans as they are closer to the needs and desires of consumers.
 We will continue to leverage the efficiency and scale of our regional operating units while empowering our local and commercial operations to respond faster to changing consumer preferences and capitalize on growth opportunities.
-Our digital transformation program will also help to enable consumer demand and sales opportunities.
 We believe our commitment to diversity, equity and inclusion and operating and cultural shifts to continue building a winning growth culture will help drive profitable top-line growth.